MicrosoftEdge/WebView2Feedback/specs/PrintToPdf.md

 }

 /// Receives the result of the `PrintToPdf` method.
 The `resultFilePath`
-/// contains the final path of the PDF file.
+/// contains the final path of the PDF file or an empty string if the
+/// `PrintToPdf` operation failed.
 [uuid(4808ac58-c372-4d3d-be5e-900df2593835), object, pointer_default(unique)]
 interface ICoreWebView2PrintToPdfCompletedHandler : IUnknown {